qmeeus/balanced-view/misc/README.md

 The database is populated at regular intervals with [RSS feeds](https://en.wikipedia.org/wiki/RSS) of configured media sources ([available here](https://github.com/qmeeus/balancedview-api/blob/master/api/data_provider/sources/resources/rss_sources.json)) and the latest news provided by the [NewsAPI](https://newsapi.org).
 At the time of writing, the database is updated 3 times a day, at 6:00 AM, 12:00 PM and 6:00 PM using a [cronjobs](https://en.wikipedia.org/wiki/Cron).

 Both the API and the UI are developed using [Python](https://www.python.org) and [Flask web application framework](https://palletsprojects.com/p/flask).
 Both are easy to learn and allow for fast developments.
+Additionally, the API uses the [elasticsearch-dsl](https://elasticsearch-dsl.readthedocs.io/en/latest/) to communicate with Elasticsearch backend and [spacy](https://spacy.io/) to perform NLP tasks.

 Finally, we use [Nginx](https://www.nginx.com/) as webserver.
 It is an open source webserver which can also be used as a reverse proxy load balancer.
 It takes care of dispatching the incoming connections as well as some key security aspects.